jaiew/krypton/README.txt

 =========

 Run ant -q to build all the projects.
 Runt ant all-tests to run the Selenium suite in parallel in all installed and supported browsers.
+Ant and svn have to both be on the path.

 Unit/Integration Testing: